naveego/logrus-graylog-hook/README.md

 # Graylog Hook for [Logrus](https://github.com/sirupsen/logrus) <img src="http://i.imgur.com/hTeVwmJ.png" width="40" height="40" alt=":walrus:" class="emoji" title=":walrus:" />&nbsp;[![Build Status](https://travis-ci.org/gemnasium/logrus-graylog-hook.svg?branch=master)](https://travis-ci.org/gemnasium/logrus-graylog-hook)&nbsp;[![godoc reference](https://godoc.org/github.com/gemnasium/logrus-graylog-hook?status.svg)](https://godoc.org/gopkg.in/gemnasium/logrus-graylog-hook.v2)

-Use this hook to send your logs to [Graylog](http://graylog2.org) server over UDP.
+Use this hook to send your logs to [Graylog](http://graylog2.org) server over UDP or HTTP.
-The hook is non-blocking: even if UDP is used to send messages, the extra work should not block the logging function.
+The hook is non-blocking: even if HTTP is used to send messages, the extra work should not block the logging function.

 All logrus fields will be sent as additional fields on Graylog.